Hypoallergenic Glasses: A Guide to Skin-Friendly Frames

 Do you have sensitive skin?
 It could be an underlying condition or simply dehydration or any other cause you don’t know of yet.

 You look for products that don’t irritate your skin.
-You change your soap, makeup, bedding or shift to different fabrics that don’t irritate yout skin.
+You change your soap, makeup and bedding or shift to different fabrics that don’t irritate your skin.
 You use hypoallergenic products to reduce allergy triggers.
 And when there’s hypoallergenic everything, why can’t there be hypoallergenic glasses?
 Yes, they do exist.

-Just like moisturiser or mattress, people can have allergic reactions from their eyewear as well.
+Just like moisturisers or mattresses, people can have allergic reactions from their eyewear as well.
 This is why people are even willing to pay some extra money for hypoallergenic glasses frames.

 In this blog, we’re going to look at some frame materials for prescription glasses that are safe for your sensitive skin.